JaySutcliffe/Group-Project/README.txt

 File to run:
 The file to be run is ‘game.py’.
-After difficulty is selected, the program is blocked until ‘c_linux.py’ is selected to run on the EV3.
+After difficulty is selected, the program is blocked until ‘c_linux.py’ is selected to run on the EV3 (or 'c_windows.py' for Windows).

 How to play:
 The player is always assigned to play as the colour black and the computer white.